mug-n-ai/YRoot/docs/examples/apollo13_case.md

-# Case Study: Apollo 13 — How the WHY Loop Mirrors Real-Life Crisis Thinking
+# Case Study: Apollo 13 — How the YRoot Mirrors Real-Life Crisis Thinking

 ---